Coverage risk, caught before submission.

 Verity checks those rules before submission and returns the answer, the source, and the gaps your team needs to fix.

-Check payer, plan, state, procedure, diagnosis, modifier, and site of service against policy evidence, dates, confidence, and known gaps.
+Check payer, plan, procedure, diagnosis, modifier, and site of service against policy evidence, dates, confidence, and known gaps.

-Pre-submission validation
+Denial-risk validation

 Check code and policy combinations before claim submission.
 Flag prior-auth requirements, documentation criteria, denial risk, and manual-review cases without PHI.

-Policy Monitoring
+Policy monitoring

 Watch codes, payers, specialties, and policy documents.
 Get what changed, which codes are affected, the source link, and the effective date.

-Prior auth check: 27447, Medicare Advantage, TX
+Denial-risk check: 27447, Medicare Advantage, TX

 Requirement summary, documentation checklist, and source policy returned.